UWC2-PYTHON/ProgrammingInPython/source/modules/Decorators.rst

 Decorators
 ##########

-..
-NOTE: bring over some of the good stuff from the Py300 version

 **A Short Reminder**

-Functions are things that generate values based on input (arguments).
+Functions are things that generate values based on input -- i.e. arguments.

 In Python, functions are first-class objects.

 This means that you can bind names to them, pass them around, etc., just like other objects.

 Because of this fact, you can write functions that take functions as arguments and/or return functions as values:

 .. code-block:: python